top of page

 She is a member of the International Catalogue Raisonné Association (ICRA) and Association of Art History (AAH).

-• Early 20th century Italian art, with a focus on Giorgio de Chirico's artwork and its influence on wide-ranging artistic movements including Dada, Surrealism, Magic Realism, Neue Sachlichkeit, the Novecento, Pop Art, Transavanguardia, and aspects of Postmodernism;
+• Early 20th century Italian art, with a focus on Giorgio de Chirico's artwork and its influence on wide-ranging artistic movements including Surrealism, Magic Realism, Neue Sachlichkeit, the Novecento, Pop Art, Transavanguardia, and aspects of Postmodernism;

 • The revival of classicism in the work of select early 20th century European artists associated with the ‘Return to order’ (retour à l’ordre) phenomenon that took root in post-bellum Europe;